20 Website Mistakes That Kill Conversions

 Because there is no point in having a stunning website that has usability problems.
 Any usability problem means your website is:

 And this is the opposite of your number 1 goal for usability, and this is:

-User Peek gives 6 examples of how usability testing increases conversion and highlights usability testing is an easy task (not hard like you might be thinking).
+User Peek gives 6 examples of how usability testing increases conversions, and highlights usability testing is an easy task (not hard like you might be thinking).

 13. Not Choosing a Simple & Responsive Design

-We mentioned this earlier in not utilising content and white space (9).
+Content is king.
+We mentioned this earlier in 9. not utilising content and white space.

-So, choose a simple and responsive design that allows the website’s content to:
+So, choose a simple and responsive design that allows the website’s content to speak for itself.